-The Deucalion and MareNostrum 5 supercomputers have recently contributed to a significant advance in advanced computing, with both entering the production phase.
-This stage has led to a number of projects being carried out under the 4th Computing Projects Calls.
-The call for applications, carried out by FCCN, FCT's digital services, closed at the end of May.
+The Deucalion and MareNostrum 5 supercomputers, funded by the Recovery and Resilience Plan (RRP), recently contributed to a significant advance in advanced computing, as they both entered the production phase.
+This stage boosted the implementation of several projects within the scope of the 4th Computer Projects Competition.
+The call for applications, organized by FCCN, FCT's digital services department, closed at the end of May.

 Deucalion: the Portuguese supercomputer is already in production

 Deucalion is on!
-Portugal's largest supercomputer is an admirable infrastructure: it has 1900 meters of optical fiber, 2359 high-speed interconnection cables and 26 racks, which house unprecedented processing power.
-With a peak performance of 10 petaflops, thanks to its two clusters with three partitions, Deucalion is now accessible to boost the development of research, technology and innovation projects.
+Portugal's largest supercomputer is a remarkable piece of infrastructure: it boasts 1,900 meters of fiber optic cable, 2,359 high-speed interconnect cables, and 26 racks, housing unprecedented processing power.
+With a peak performance of 10 petaflops, thanks to its two clusters with three partitions, Deucalion is now available to power the development of research, technology, and innovation projects.

-This machine offers indispensable resources for extremely complex calculations and advanced simulations, allowing national research projects to achieve their goals more quickly and effectively.
+This machine offers essential capabilities for extremely complex calculations and advanced simulations, allowing national research projects to achieve their objectives more quickly and efficiently.

 The first projects

-Among the first 15 national projects in Deucalion, approved in the 4th edition of the competition, are topics from a wide variety of scientific areas, ranging from the optimization of vehicles of the future, to the study of gravitational waves in astronomy, to the analysis of molecules involved in neurological diseases.
+Among the first 15 national projects in Deucalion, approved in the 4th edition of the Competition, are themes from a wide variety of scientific areas, ranging from the optimization of future vehicles, to the study of gravitational waves in astronomy, to the analysis of molecules involved in neurological diseases.

-There are more than 136 million CPU core.hours and 115,000 GPU hours of high-performance computing dedicated to advancing national science and innovation.
+There are more than 136 million CPU core hours and 115 thousand GPU hours of high-performance computing dedicated to advancing national science and innovation.

 MareNostrum 5: Portuguese participation in a European supercomputer

-Portugal has access to 5% of the capacity of this infrastructure, 45% of which is shared between Spain and Turkey.
-The remaining 50% is earmarked for tenders managed by the European supercomputing initiative EuroHPC JU.
+Portugal has access to 5% of this infrastructure's capacity, with 45% shared between Spain and Turkey.
+The remaining 50% are allocated to competitions managed by the European supercomputing initiative EuroHPC JU.

-The collaboration between Portuguese institutions and this European supercomputer reflects a joint effort to strengthen Portugal's scientific and technological capacity.
+The collaboration between Portuguese institutions and this European supercomputer reflects a joint effort to strengthen Portugal's scientific and technological capabilities.

-MareNostrum 5, with its immense processing capacity and acceleration, is now available for use in high-impact advanced computing projects.
-Access to the pre-production phase is published in: Expressions of Interest - FCT.
+MareNostrum 5, with its immense processing and acceleration capacity, is now available for use in high-impact advanced computing projects.
+Access to the pre-production phase is published at: Expressions of Interest – FCT.

-So far, the first 11 national users with previous experience have been sent to the Barcelona Supercomputing Center, pioneering the testing and optimization of their projects in the 2 largest partitions of MareNostrum 5.
+To date, the first 11 national users with prior experience have been sent to the Barcelona Supercomputing Center, pioneering the testing and optimization of their projects in the 2 largest partitions of MareNostrum 5.

 Opportunities through EuroHPC JU

-Both supercomputers, Deucalion and MareNostrum 5, are accessible in the EuroHPC Joint Undertaking (EuroHPC JU) tenders, opening up new possibilities for Portuguese researchers and institutions and giving them access to a new design that enriches the diverse and complementary set of computing architectures already available in EuroHPC systems.
+Both supercomputers, Deucalion and MareNostrum 5, are accessible from EuroHPC Joint Undertaking competitions (EuroHPC JU), opening new possibilities for Portuguese researchers and institutions and providing them with access to a new design that enriches the diverse and complementary set of computing architectures already made available by EuroHPC systems.

-FCT's Advanced Computing Project competitions aim to help increase the national and international competitiveness of science and technology by supporting innovation and knowledge transfer.
-Access to Deucalion and MareNostrum 5 is available in various forms, from Experimental Access for beginners to Larger Access for projects that require more time and large amounts of computing resources.
+The FCT's Advanced Computing Projects competitions aim to contribute to increasing the national and international competitiveness of science and technology, supporting innovation and knowledge transfer.
+Access to Deucalion and MareNostrum 5 is available in several ways, from Experimental Access for beginners to Larger Access for projects that require more time and large amounts of computing resources.

-With Deucalion joining the list of the 500 most efficient supercomputers in the world, Portugal has solidified its position on the global stage of advanced computing, providing its scientists and innovators with the tools they need to tackle large-scale scientific and technological challenges.
+With the Deucalion joins the list of the 500 most efficient supercomputers in the world, Portugal solidifies its position on the global advanced computing scene, providing its scientists and innovators with the tools they need to tackle large-scale scientific and technological challenges.

-For more information on how to participate and take advantage of these resources, interested parties can go to:
+For more information on how to participate and take advantage of these resources, interested parties can visit:

 Other related articles